One ROM

 Technical Details

 One ROM firmware is written in C and hand-optimized assembly for performance.
 The supporting tooling is primarily written in Rust using async.
-This provides ROM emulation fast enough for vintage systems using low cost microcontrollers, wrapped by a a robust toolchain.
+One ROM Web uses a WebAssembly build of the same Rust-based tooling, combined with WebUSB and Javascript.
+This combination provides ROM emulation fast enough for vintage systems using low cost microcontrollers, adds an intuitive web-based programming interface, and is supported by a robust and flexible toolchain.

-Chip select lines are software-configurable (HIGH or LOW) without hardware jumpers.
+Chip select lines are software-configurable (HIGH or LOW) without the need for hardware jumpers or different PCB designs required by other solutions.
 A single One ROM can store multiple different ROM image types, including different chip select configurations, simultaneously.

-Runtime access via SWD allows changing ROM images and accessing telemetry while the system is running.
+Runtime access via SWD allows changing ROM images, accessing telemetry while the system is running, and is hackable - meaning you can add your own capabilities and features.

-The GitHub repository contains comprehensive documentation, resources for developers, and theory of operation.
+The GitHub repository contains comprehensive documentation, resources for developers, theory of operation, issue tracker and discussion space.

 Supported Retro Systems

-One ROM has been tested and works with Commodore 64, VIC-20, various PET models, 1541 disk drives, IEEE drives, TI-99 and CoCo2.
+One ROM has been tested and works with Commodore 64, VIC-20, various PET models, 1541 disk drives, IEEE drives, Atari 800XL, TI-99 and CoCo2.
 Pre-built firmware configurations are available for these systems.

 It is highly likely that One ROM works in other systems - please post in this discussion if you get One ROM working in your retro system(s).
 If you hit problems, open an issue.